stackbit-projects/super-kangaroo-8bd39/index.md

           name: Wismad ghuman
           location: 'VA, USA'
         text: >-
-          I was setting up a new cafe in hometown in Raipur.
+          I was setting up a new cafe in hometown in Ambala.
 Nightyhome has excellent items.
 Took care of almost 40% of all decor items.
 Dont go by their name, decor would work for day too!
   - type: promotion_section